Expert Guide: Oaxaca’s Sierra Norte with Kids

 This is a traditional sauna and ritual cleansing.
 Col and I opted to go one at a time, leaving one of us in the cabaña with the kids while the other relaxed.
 Returning from his temazcal, Col refused to tell me anything except ‘it’s an interesting experience’.

-So what did happen? – this experience was specific to this day, temazcals elsewhere are not like this
+So what did happen? – this experience was specific to this day, temazcals elsewhere are not like this.
+I hope my experience was a 1-off and others have a far better time than I did.

 Well, basically, you take off your clothes and wrap a sheet around yourself and sit outside whilst being hit with a bunch of rosemary and mint until you smell just like a leg of lamb about to go in the oven.
-Then you are told to get inside what looks like a large pizza oven.
-Because Col had returned uncooked and uneaten from his temazcal I could infer that this was not actually a pizza oven and that it was safe enough to get in, so I did what I was told and got in.
+Then you are told to get inside the temezcal alone.

 Inside there was a chair, a torch, a bottle of cold mint tea and water for throwing over the hot mud to increase the temperature as required.
 I was told to stay in there for forty minutes but with no watch, I had no idea how long forty minutes was so assumed, wrongly, I’d be told when to get out.
 When I eventually knocked to be let out I was told I’d been in there for over an hour.